Sierra Sidewinder

 Sierra Sidewinder is a steel spinning roller coaster located in the Camp Snoopy section of Knott's Berry Farm.
 It was the first spinning roller coaster in the United States to feature trains with multiple spinning cars, rather than an individual spinning car, like those found on a Reverchon or Zamperla Twister Coaster.
 The ride was also one of the first roller coasters to feature on-ride video recordings, as opposed to the traditional still on-ride photograph.

 History

-At the ACE Halloween Haunt event for the Southern California Region of American Coaster Enthusiasts in 2006, Jack Falfas, CEO of Cedar Fair, hinted at something different in the coming year.
+At the ACE Halloween Haunt event for the Southern California Region of American Coaster Enthusiasts in 2006, Jack Falfas, COO of Cedar Fair, hinted at something different in the coming year.
 Construction began shortly after the announcement with the removal of the Paddlewheel Boat Ride and relocation of Woodstock's Air Mail.

 On November 29, 2006, Knott's Berry Farm announced that they would be adding Sierra Sidewinder.
 It would be located right next to the entrance of Camp Snoopy.
 The ride would be the park's eighth roller coaster.

 Sierra Sidewinder officially opened on May 26, 2007.